ianstormtaylor/slate/docs/Introduction.md

 * [**Hovering menu**](https://github.com/ianstormtaylor/slate/tree/master/examples/hovering-menu) — showing how a contextual hovering menu can be implemented.
 * [**Tables**](https://github.com/ianstormtaylor/slate/tree/master/examples/tables) — showing how to nest blocks to render more advanced components.
 * [**Paste HTML**](https://github.com/ianstormtaylor/slate/tree/master/examples/paste-html) — showing how to use an HTML serializer to handle pasted HTML.
-* [**Code Highlighting**](https://github.com/ianstormtaylor/slate/tree/master/examples/code-highlighting) — showing how to use decorators to dynamically mark text.
+* [**Code Highlighting**](https://github.com/ianstormtaylor/slate/tree/master/examples/code-highlighting) — showing how to use decorations to dynamically mark text.

 If you have an idea for an example that shows a common use case, pull request it!